 Use our teacher resume examples and tips to create a professional resume that showcases your skills, work history and passion for teaching.

-When applying for your next teacher position it is important to have a foundation of examples and to do your research.
-Look at not just the job description but the company’s mission statement, history and social media channels like LinkedIn to get an idea of what their ideal candidate looks like.
-Perusing sample teacher resumes and examples from other similar positions like substitute teaching and paraprofessional work to find the best way to structure your document.
-This will also help you find the right keywords and phrases to carefully work into your resume so that, even without an extensive work history, you can still make it past their ATS system.
+Regardless of whether you want to become a high school, middle school or elementary school teacher, look at sample teacher resumes and examples from other similar positions like substitute teaching and paraprofessional work to find the best way to structure your document.
+This will also help you find the right keywords and phrases to carefully work into your resume so that, even without an extensive work history, you can still make it past ATS systems.

-School hiring managers sift through endless amounts of job applications, so making sure your teaching resume stands out and catches their attention in today’s competitive job market is vital.
+Requirements may change depending on the state and whether it’s public school, private school, special education, online or you’re applying to your first teaching position.
 We’ll walk you through the guidelines for what employers, administrators and principals are looking for in a great teacher, along with these key steps to help you filter your job search, apply to teaching jobs and write the perfect teacher resume:

 Teachers are required to possess a variety of skills to carry out their jobs effectively.
 Below are the top seven teacher skills to highlight that schools and principles value.

-Being able to communicate effectively both written and verbally is arguably one of the most essential skills for teachers at any grade level.
+Being able to communicate effectively (both written and verbally) is arguably one of the most essential skills for teachers at any grade level.
 Verbally communicating effectively means presenting lessons and concepts to students in relatable and easy-to-understand ways.
 This is especially true in early childhood and elementary education.

 Teachers also require excellent written communication skills to effectively communicate lessons visually or when providing feedback on tests and assignments.
 A great way to display your written communication skills is to be concise and use punchy bullet points whenever possible in your resume.

-Effective nonverbal communication is equally important for classroom management.
+Effective nonverbal communication is also important for classroom management.
 Teachers need to display positive body language, making eye contact and speaking in a tone that displays confidence yet makes them appear approachable.
 This is particularly important for teachers as crafting specialized teaching methods for different classrooms or student needs is a key part of the job.

 Possessing strong critical thinking skills is imperative for teachers, as they are often teaching students how to be able to think independently and break down problems.
 Teachers who think critically are routinely analyzing and evaluating daily activities and long-term teaching goals for their students.